 This report is used to notify the sponsor or appropriate university personnel of an incident which resulted in the loss, damage, or destruction of property.

 If the items affected are government-owned property accountable to a federal grant, a report of notification is submitted to the cognizant property administrator.
-It is prepared in accordance with OMB Circular A-110 Section 34(f)4, or as otherwise stated in the terms of the agreement.
+It is prepared in accordance with Uniform Guidance, or as otherwise stated in the terms of the agreement.

 If the items are owned by Stanford University, the report is prepared in accordance with PMO policies.